 There are several compelling reasons for this recommendation.
-First, superannuation is a legal entitlement for all workers in Australia, and while Elected Members are not employees, they are their intellect committing time and to their responsibilities.
+First, superannuation is a legal entitlement for all workers in Australia, and while Elected Members are not employees, they are committing their time and intellect to their responsibilities.
 Second, it is becoming increasingly common for elected members to forgo paid work opportunities to fulfill their role.
-Providina superannuation payments may encourage more nominations from historically underrepresented groups, such as women and younger people, leading to greater diversity on councils.
-Finally, superannuation is already paid to members of private and public sector governing boards, which is comparable to the role of Local Government Elected Members.
+Providing superannuation payments may encourage more nominations from historically underrepresented groups, such as women and younger people, leading to greater diversity on councils.
+Finally, superannuation is already paid to members of private and public sector governing boards, which is comparable to the role of Local

+Government Elected Members.

-December 2022 - 395.8/2022 February 2022 - 312.1/2022
+February 2022 - 312.1/2022

-Local Government Reform proposal (November 2021) WALGA submission: Local Government Reform Proposal (February 2022)
+Supporting Documents Local Government Reform proposal (November 2021)